My investment results

 What is a participation value?

-A participation is your share in the investment deposit of your specific age group within the pension fund.
+A participation is your share in the investment fund of your specific age group within the pension fund.

 Total portfolio (average)